sysprog21/rv32emu/CONTRIBUTING.md

 * `clang-format -i *.{c,h}` to apply the project’s C/C++ formatting rules from the up-to-date .clang-format file.
 * `shfmt -w $(find . -type f -name "*.sh")` to clean and standardize all shell scripts.
 * `black .` to enforce a consistent, idiomatic layout for Python code.
+* `make format` to automatically run all three formatters.

 ## Coding Style for Shell Script